 - Maintaining Records: Grantees are required to maintain all financial records, including substantiating documentation, for three years.

-- SAM Number: All organizational applicants are required to have a SAM Unique Entity ID number.
+- SAM UEI: All organizational applicants are required to have a SAM Unique Entity ID.
 For more information, visit SAM.gov.

 - Matching Funds Restriction: Federal funds cannot be used as match, nor can NDCA funds be used to match federal funds from alternative sources.